Nepean River railway bridge, Menangle: History

 The iron superstructure was manufactured in England at the Canada Works, Birkenhead (opposite Liverpool) and shipped out in December 1861.
 One ship arrived in Sydney in April 1862 but the other was wrecked at the entrance to the Mersey River.
 However, the replacement ironwork was delivered to Sydney in December 1862.

+Local man John Hourn hand made the bricks used to construct the bridge.
+John operated a small farm on the east side of the Nepean River near the bridge site.

+John Hourn also supplied bricks for other local structures, including the Church of England in the district.

 Construction of the locally quarried sandstone abutments and piers were completed in October 1862 and the iron bridge was assembled ready for service by June 1863.
 Load testing, by three locomotives in full steam, followed and the line to Picton was opened on 1 July 1863.

 The use of a continuous superstructure was technically significant because the analysis of such structures was a relatively new, sophisticated procedure.
 Also, it showed that Whitton and Fowler (London) appreciated the structural benefits that a continuous girder over three spans offered compared to three simply-supported spans.

 The sister bridge to the Menangle Bridge was the Victoria Bridge over the Nepean River at Penrith.
 Their sizes and design were such that they were featured in an international text book Modern Examples of Road and Railway Bridges by William H. Maw and James Dredge, London, 1872.

 The Menangle Railway Bridge was listed on the New South Wales State Heritage Register on 2 April 1999.